Installing Soapbox

 systemctl restart pleroma

-To upgrade Soapbox (frontend), shell into your server and run-run the install commands.
+To upgrade Soapbox (frontend), shell into your server and re-run the install commands.

 curl -O https://dl.soapbox.pub/main/soapbox.zip